 Gaspar de Portola, a Spanish explorer stumbled upon this area on his way to Monterey in 1769.
-He named the river San Lorenzo after Saint Lawrence and the hills above the river ‘Santa Cruz ‘ meaning ‘holy cross’.
-In 1796, Captain Pere d’Albeni established the town of Villa Branciforte in honor of the Viceroy of New Spain.
-Later on these two towns merged together to form what is known as Santa Cruz today.
+He named the river San Lorenzo after Saint Lawrence and the hills above the river ‘Santa Cruz’, meaning the ‘holy cross’.
+In 1796, Captain Pere d’Alene established the town of Villa Branciforte in the honor of the Viceroy of New Spain.
+Later on, these two towns merged together to form what is known as Santa Cruz today.

 The charming downtown area of the city is full ofdiverse shops, high-end restaurants, picturesque coffee shops and some pulsating street performances.Santa Cruz has a lively art, music and literary scene.
 The city hosts an annual Blues festival and has a popular book fair in the spring of every year where you can meet local authors.
 Mystery Spot is another fun tourist spot that is sure to pique your curiosity.
 It is made with an anti-gravity cabin and has a stupefying hillside illusion.The best ways to get around in Santa Cruz are through walking or biking.
 The pedestrian-friendly streets make room for seamless strolls and bikes help you navigate faster through the heavy traffic.
 A drive is a must if you want to soak in the city’s picturesque surroundings.
 The area houses a host of cultural attractions including the popular Santa Cruz Museum of Art and History and gives life to many cultural events like the Santa Cruz County Symphony and Cabrillo Festival of Contemporary Music.